mlogoth/summit_csl/README.md

  - starts the move_base navigation package
  - launches rviz

-If you want to use the Summit XL HL with Rubber wheels:
+If you like to use the Summit XL HL with Rubber wheels (non-holonomic platform):
 ```XML
 <arg name="ros_planar_move_plugin" value="false"/>
 ```